rafaelromao/qmk_firmware/users/rafaelromao/docs/navigation.md

         ```
     - This trade-off turns the navigation easier and ubiquitous and makes even more sense when using Colemak.
 - Once in the Navigation layer, it is possible to keep the layer on permanently, using a combo with the two main fingers in the bottom row.
-- Using a combo with the three main fingers in the home row, the Navigation layer is toggled off.
+- Using a combo with the two main fingers in the home row, the Navigation layer is toggled off.

 ## Mouse
 - The Mouse layer is similar to the navigation layer, but replaces the arrows and page navigation by mouse and wheel navigation.